-According to Michael J. Oister, CEO of NIHF, one of the reasons IP is rarely taught in schools is due to the subject's complexity.
+According to Maggie Petrush, vice president and general counsel for NIHF, one of the reasons IP is rarely taught in schools is due to the subject's complexity.

 "Intellectual property, and particularly the protection of inventions, is a complex subject.
 It is full of legal jargon, and even though intellectual property is literally all around us, it isn't in mainstream conversation or pop culture.
-It should be taught in any art, creative writing, music or STEMbased course so that people will have a basic awareness about when they should seek protection."
+It should be taught in any art, creative writing, music or STEM-based course so that people will have a basic awareness about when they should seek protection."